 MERGE (UPSERT) with Salesforce

-MERGE works only with Salesforce with OAuth2 connector.
+MERGE works only with premium Salesforce connector and not supported by Salesforce Legacy connector.

 Step 1.
-Create a Flow where the destination is Salesforce with OAuth2 connection.
+Create a Flow where the destination is Salesforce connection.

 Step 2.
 When configuring a transformation, click MAPPING